-Why do we need more flexible template logic?
+Why do you need more flexible template logic?

-Imagine you are building a product showcase page, each product card needs to display the product image, title, price, and a brief description.If each card needs to rewrite the HTML structure and data call logic, then when the design needs fine-tuning, you will have to modify the code in dozens or even hundreds of places.It is even worse if you need to perform intermediate calculations in a complex data loop or extract specific information from a nested data structure.
-Directly stacking logic can make the template resemble a tangled mess, and any small change might trigger unexpected errors.
+Imagine you are building a product display page, each product card needs to display product images, titles, prices, and brief descriptions.If each card repeats the HTML structure and data call logic of this content, then when the design needs to be fine-tuned, you will have to modify the code in dozens, even hundreds of places.The worse part is, if you need to perform intermediate calculations in a complex data loop or extract specific information from a nested data structure, directly stacking logic will make the template look like a tangled mess.
+Any small change may lead to unexpected errors.

 At this point, introducing temporary variables and macro functions becomes particularly important.
 They can help us:

-1. Improve code readability:Break down complex data processing steps and represent intermediate results with meaningful variable names.
+- Improve code readability:Break down complex data processing steps, representing intermediate results with meaningful variable names.

-2. Enhance maintainability:Centralize management of repeated display logic, so that a single modification takes effect in multiple places.
+- Enhance maintainability:Centralize management of repeated display logic, one change, multiple effects.

-3. Enhance development efficiency:Reduce the time spent on repetitive code writing, focusing on the implementation of business logic.
+- Improve development efficiency:Reduce the time spent on rewriting code, focusing on the implementation of business logic.

-4. Optimize performance:Avoid unnecessary repeated data queries or calculations (though this is more on the backend side, clear frontend logic helps with overall optimization).
+- Optimize performance:Avoid unnecessary repeated data queries or calculations (although this is more on the backend side, clear frontend logic helps with overall optimization).

 Define temporary variables: make data accessible.

-In the template of AnQi CMS, we can use two main methods to define temporary variables:){% with %}Tags and{% set %}tags.
-They each have their own focus and can be flexibly selected according to specific needs.
+In Anqi CMS templates, we can use two main ways to define temporary variables:{% with %}Tags and{% set %}tags.
+They have different focuses and can be flexibly selected according to specific needs.

-For example, we may need to perform a simple calculation on the price in a product list and then display:
+For example, we may need to perform a simple calculation on the prices in a product list and then display:

 {% for product in productList %}